“America’s Top Ten Countdown” with Wayne Allyn Root, Airing Every Saturday at Noon ET on Real America's Voice TV Network (VIDEO) | The Gateway Pundit | by Assistant Editor

-Wayne Root presents the Top Ten Stories of the week in America, that you’ll never hear on mainstream media – including the #1 story about World War 3 – that will blow your mind!
+Wayne presents the Top Ten stories of the week in America that you’ll never hear on mainstream media – including the #1 story of the week about our own government demanding banks spy on conservative MAGA supporters – this story will blow your mind!

-Plus, an interview with MIKE LINDELL about MyPillow just being canceled by Fox News.
-Plus, Wayne’s commentary of the week about the largest terror attack in U.S. history.
+Plus, an interview with Steve Stern about how to stop the open border invasion.
+Plus, Wayne’s commentary of the week about President Trump steamrolling Ron DeSantis.

 VIDEO: